 Ski resorts and snowplay areas are some of the best places near Yosemite in the snowy months.
 They offer wintertime recreational activities for all ages.
 Skiers and snowboarders can shred at Dodge Ridge Ski area (about 30 miles east of Sonora), while families can head to Leland High Sierra Snowplay (4 miles east of Strawberry) for tubing, sledding, and riding mini-snowmobiles.

-FESTIVALS, FAIRS, AND EVENTS NEAR YOSEMITE (IN TUOLUMNE COUNTY)
+FESTIVALS, FAIRS, AND EVENTS NEAR YOSEMITE (CALIFORNIA GOLD COUNTRY / TUOLUMNE COUNTY)

 - Gold Rush Days: 2nd Saturday of each month in Columbia State Historic Park.
 (February)